GoranShekerov/ns-3-dce-umip-MobileIPv6/README.md

 ns-3-dce-umip-MobileIPv6
 ========================

+I've put these codes to be a starting point for someone who want to work in the field of Mobile IPv6 simulations in ns-3.

 Modified ns-3 codes and additional modules for simulating MIPv6 in ns-3

 This codes are aimed to simulate MIPv6 in ns-3 ussing dce-umip 1.2 on Ubuntu 12.04 x64